Warmly spiced traditional Rich Fruit Cake studded with dried fruits and nuts. Layers of brandy and sherry keep it moist and flavorful.

 Rich Fruit Cake is as much a part of the Christmas season as other traditional symbols like the Christmas tree, poinsettias, and mistletoe.
 Rumor has it that the Fruit Cake is never eaten but regifted each year. 😉 I have been making my own Fruit Cake for the past several years and rest assured it does not last through New Year’s Day although it is never offered to the kids.
 In fact, this loaf is almost half gone!
 And yes, there is booze in the cake.

 I look forward to making this cake each year, normally two to three weeks before Christmas.
-It is then allowed to age in the fridge and brushed with brandy each week.
+It is then allowed to age in the fridge and brushed with brandy and sherry each week.
 This not only makes the cake very moist but also incredibly tasty…hic!
 Once you have tasted homemade Fruit Cake, you will never again eat store bought ones.

 This recipe was adapted from the Australian Women’s Weekly Cookbook on Cakes & Slices.